 We discussed 4 possible solutions to the response is not a valid JSON response error in WordPress.
 I hope one of these methods worked for you.
 If it did, let me know in the comments below.
 If it didn’t, post your specific problem so others can suggest different solutions.

-You can also let us fix the invalid JSON response error using our WordPress error fixing service.
+You can also check out our WordPress Troubleshooting Service to fix the invalid JSON response error for you.